Securely share files, links, and folders with clients

 If the default channel is company-level, when a new client with a company is created then a company-level files channel is created.
 If in the future, other clients associated with the same company are created, they will be added to the existing company files channel.

 If the default channel is client-level, when a new client with a company is created then a client-level files channel is created.
-New clients, regardless of their associated company, always get their own files channel.
+New clients, regardless of their associated company, can always have their own files channel.

 When a new client is created, a client-level files channel is always created.